cool-tien/cool-tien.github.io/README.md

 - Select different JSON files
 - Moving (dragable) filename to switch position
 - Close files and preview the VS Code blank page
-- Open .json file will load and preview the contnet
+- Open .json file will load and preview the content
 - Preview the code of thumbnail

 ## Usage